-The Commission on Judicial Qualifications is charged with the duty of enforcing the high standards of conduct for judges as set forth in the Code of Judicial Conduct.
+The Commission on Judicial Qualifications is charged with the duty of enforcing high standards for judges as set forth in the Code of Judicial Conduct.
+Each of the Commission's two seven-person Panels meets every other month.
+On average, over two hundred complaints are considered annually.